swiftlang/swift/docs/CppInteroperability/UserGuide-CallingSwiftFromC++.md

 A Swift library author might want to expose their interface to C++, to allow a C++ codebase to interoperate with the Swift library.
 This document describes how this can be accomplished, by first describing how Swift can expose its interface to C++, and then going into the details on how to use Swift APIs from C++.

 **NOTE:** This is a work-in-progress, living guide document for how Swift APIs can be imported and used from C++.
+This document reflects the current state of the experimental design, and it will evolve over time as this feature will go through Swift's evolution process.
+This document does not specify the final target design for the Swift to C++ interoperability layer.

 **NOTE:** This document does not go over the following Swift language features yet: